mobile domain:mobile.usaa.com

 When costs related to claims go up, we raise our rates to make sure we can cover you.
 These costs include:

-• Car parts and labor
+• Car parts and labor.

-• Legal fees for at-fault accidents
+• Legal fees for at-fault accidents.

 Who does it affect?

 A statewide increase is spread across drivers in your area.
 We also consider your driving record.
-Members with accidents or tickets pay higher rates than someone who has a clean driving record.

 Homeowners rates can go up for similar reasons.